ibnlanre/portal/README.md

 //     debug: true                             // from developmentConfig
 //   },
 //   ui: {
-//     theme: "dark",                          // from userPreferences (overrides others)
+//     theme: "dark",                          // from userPreferences
 //     language: "en",                         // from baseConfig
 //     showDebugInfo: true,                    // from developmentConfig
 //     fontSize: 16                            // from userPreferences
 //   },
-//   notifications: {                          // entirely from userPreferences
+//   notifications: {                           // from userPreferences
 //     email: true,
 //     push: false
 //   }